Exploring the limits of strong membership inference attacks on large language models: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, we present the first large-scale study of strong membership inference attacks on large language models.
-To enable strong attacks that calibrate their membership predictions using reference models, we train thousands of GPT-2-like models (ranging from 10M--1B parameters) on enormous training datasets sampled from C4---datasets that are up to three orders of magnitude larger than those used in prior work.
-Through dozens of experiments, we aim to answer an urgent open question in ML privacy research: \emph{are the fidelity issues of weaker attacks due to omitting reference models, or do they point to a deeper, more fundamental challenge with applying membership inference to large language models?} We uncover three novel groups of findings: while (1) strong MIAs can succeed on pre-trained LLMs (Section~\ref{sec:exp1:realistic}), (2) their success is limited (i.e., $\mathrm{AUC}<0.7$) for LLMs trained using practical settings (Section~\ref{sec:exp2:limits}), and (3) the relationship between MIA vulnerability and related privacy metrics---namely, extraction---is not straightforward (Section~\ref{sec:exp3:samples}).\looseness=-1
+We perform dozens of experiments on thousands of GPT-2-like models (ranging from $10$M--$1$B parameters) on enormous training datasets sampled from C4 (up to three orders of magnitude larger than those in prior work).
+In doing so, we address an urgent open question in ML privacy research: \emph{are the fidelity issues of weaker attacks due to omitting reference models, or do they point to a deeper, more fundamental challenge with applying membership inference to large language models?} We uncover four novel groups of findings.
+While (1) strong MIAs can succeed on pre-trained LLMs (Section~\ref{sec:exp1:realistic}), (2) their success is limited (i.e., $\auc{<}0.7$) for LLMs trained using practical settings (Section~\ref{sec:exp2:limits}).
+Even when attacks achieve above‑chance $\auc$, (3) many per‑sample membership decisions are very unstable; under training randomness, they are statistically indistinguishable from a coin flip (Section~\ref{sec:instability}).
+Further, (4) the relationship between MIA vulnerability and related privacy metrics is not straightforward for LLMs (Section~\ref{sec:exp3:samples}).

-Further, as the first work to perform large-scale strong MIAs on pre-trained LLMs, we are also the first to clarify the extent of actual privacy risk MIAs pose in this setting.
-By evaluating the effectiveness of strong attacks, we are able to establish an upper bound on the accuracy that weaker, more feasible attacks can achieve.
-More generally, we also identify the conditions under which MIAs are effective on pre-trained LLMs.
-Together, our findings can guide others in more fruitful research directions to develop novel attacks and, hopefully, more effective defenses.
-They also suggest that, in the future (and with additional compute cost), it may be possible and worthwhile to derive scaling laws for MIAs.\looseness=-1
+As the first work to perform large-scale strong MIAs on pre-trained LLMs, we are also the first to clarify the extent of actual privacy risk MIAs pose in this setting.
+By evaluating the effectiveness and limits of strong attacks, we are able to establish an upper bound on the accuracy that weaker, more feasible attacks can achieve.
+Together, our findings can guide others in more fruitful research directions to develop novel attacks and, hopefully, more effective defenses.\looseness=-1

+\begin{ack} Thank you to our anonymous reviewers, Nicholas Carlini, Zachary Charles, and Christopher De Sa for feedback on earlier versions of this work.
+A. Feder Cooper's contributions originated with a 2023--2024 student researcher position at Google Research.
+Franziska Boenisch has received funding from the European Research Council (ERC) under the European Union's Horizon Europe research and innovation programme (grant agreement No. 101220235)

+IS is currently employed at a startup; CCC, MN, and KL are currently employed by OpenAI; MJ is currently employed by Anthropic; NM is currently employed by Meta. \end{ack}